Summer Strallen: Theatre career

 Strallen was cast as Meg Giry in the sequel to Phantom of the Opera called Love Never Dies, from February 2010 to March 2011 in the West End at the Adelphi Theatre.
-For this role Strallen won the Broadwayworld.com UK Award for Best Featured Actress in a Musical and was also nominated for the Whatsonstage.com Theatregoers' Choice Award for Best Supporting Actress in a Musical.
+For this role, Strallen won the Broadwayworld.com UK Award for Best Featured Actress in a Musical and was also nominated for the Whatsonstage.com Theatregoers' Choice Award for Best Supporting Actress in a Musical.
 She also received another nomination for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical for this role.

 She created the Ginger Rogers role of Dale Tremont in the musical, Top Hat, which began a UK tour in August 2011.
 The production began at the West End's Aldwych Theatre on 19 April 2012 and opened on 9 May 2012.
-Interview with Summer Strallen (Dale Tremont in Top Hat) For this role she earned her fourth Olivier Award nomination.
+Interview with Summer Strallen (Dale Tremont in Top Hat) For this role, she earned her fourth Olivier Award nomination.
 She also went on tour with Strictly Come Dancing professional Anton Du Beke, performing both songs and dances to audiences around Britain.

 On 30 May 2015, she began playing the role of Maud Marshmoreton, in a musical adaptation of the novel A Damsel in Distress at the Chichester Festival Theatre.
 Strallen portrayed Inga in the London production of Young Frankenstein, which premiered at Theatre Royal, Newcastle in August 2017 and then transferred the following month to the Garrick Theatre.

-In 2019 she played Alice in Intra Muros at the Park Theatre, followed by playing Anna in the UK tour of What's in a Name?.
+In 2019, she played Alice in Intra Muros at the Park Theatre, followed by playing Anna in the UK tour of What's in a Name?.

-For winter 2021, she will make her debut at the Royal Shakespeare Company as the Countess in the new musical The Magician's Elephant.
+For winter 2021, she made her debut at the Royal Shakespeare Company as the Countess in the new musical The Magician's Elephant.

+In August 2026, Strallen took over the role of Delia Deetz in the West-End production of Beetlejuice for a limited engagement scheduled to last until November of that year.

 Television

 Strallen voiced the part of "Princess Lucy" in The Big Knights, a British animated children and adult’s television series.

 Summer played the role of Nancy Morrell in BBC One's World War Two drama Land Girls broadcast in September 2009.
 She also played the role of Summer Shaw in Channel 4's soap Hollyoaks, in which she was planted as a character in the show to publicise the West End Show The Sound of Music.
 Summer's character won herself the part of Maria in The Sound of Music, while Summer actually was preparing to play the part in real life.
 In April 2023, she appeared in an episode of the BBC soap opera Doctors as Jemma Dunham.

 Recordings

-In 2008 Strallen recorded a song for the CD Act One – Songs From The Musicals Of Alexander S. Bermange, an album of 20 brand new recordings by 26 West End stars, released in November 2008 on Dress Circle Records.
+In 2008, Strallen recorded a song for the CD Act One – Songs From The Musicals Of Alexander S. Bermange, an album of 20 brand new recordings by 26 West End stars, released in November 2008 on Dress Circle Records.
 She can also be heard on the Love Never Dies cast recording as Meg Giry.